 When and Where to Hold Exams

 As long as you meet the registered semester requirement you can take an exam with seven days’ notice to the Graduate School.
-This gives the Director of Graduate Studies time to announce the exam to other faculty members.
+This gives the director of graduate studies (DGS) time to announce the exam to other faculty members.
 Any may choose to attend.

 Scheduling Exams and Exam Results

 Students must schedule exams with the Graduate School at least seven calendar days in advance by filing the proper examination scheduling form.
-Examination results must be filed with the Graduate School within three business days of the exam.
+Scheduling forms can be found on the Forms pages.

 The Role of Faculty Members During Exams